avezzuto1/CSE3000-Coefficients/README.md

 # Concordance Coefficient Simulation & Visualization

-This repository accompanies the thesis paper for the 2025 CSE3000 Research Project course.
+This repository accompanies the thesis paper for the 2025 CSE3000 TU Delft Research Project course.
 It contains code used to compute and analyse various concordance coefficients on ranked retrieval results.

 ## Overview